-As a reporter, Audrey has worked on publications that include The Guardian, the Sunday Telegraph, Scotland on Sunday, the Herald and The Scotsman.
-She was the recipient of the Washington Post Laurence Stern Fellowship.
-Her pieces have been published in London Review of Books, Esquire magazine and the Los Angeles Times.
+As a senior reporter, Audrey has worked on publications that include The Guardian, the Sunday Telegraph, Scotland on Sunday, the Herald and The Scotsman.
+She was the recipient of the Washington Post Laurence Stern Fellowship and a runner up in the Martha Gellhorn Prize for Journalism.
+Her pieces have also been published in London Review of Books, Esquire magazine and the Los Angeles Times.

 As well as making radio documentaries and long-form reportage, Audrey writes a regular feature, Eat, for National Geographic Traveller.
 In 2018, she won the French Travel Media Awards ‘best wine and gastronomy feature’.
 Audrey is the ghostwriter of Lisboeta: Stories from Portugal’s City of Light, with the chef Nuno Mendes, which was shortlisted for the prestigious André Simon awards, the debut food book in the Fortnum and Mason Food and Drink Awards 2018, and The Guild of Food Writers Awards 2018.
 She wrote the updated Wallpaper* City Guide Glasgow and has a number of entries in Pint to Pint: A Crawl Around Britain’s Best Pubs.

 Audrey’s drama, Exposure, about a female journalist embedded in the war in Iraq, was bought by ITV.
 Three of her plays, Secure, A Firm Hand, and God’s Bidding, have been produced by BBC Radio 4 and BBC Radio Scotland.